cloudfoundry-incubator/eirinix/README.md

 The host will be the listening ip, and the service name refer to the kubernetes service.
 You need also to specify `WebhookNamespace` which is the namespace where the extension pod is running.

 Note that you cannot setup a port, and default one is used (443) for specifying a service.
+You must use 443 as external port in the service, and refer as the internal one to the one specified with `Port`.
-This is a limitation and the `Port` option will be ignored until there will be a kubernetes client api bump of the EiriniX dependencies (cf-operator).
+This is a limitation and the `Port` option will refer to the local listener until there will be a kubernetes client api bump of the EiriniX dependencies (cf-operator).

 #### Fix for a running cluster